 - To create and maintain a community of blackfly, sandfly and biting midge researchers, based on shared technical difficulties.

-- To carry out annual meetings that promote the development of transferable skills.
+- To carry out annual meetings that promote the development of transferable skills for early-career researchers.

 - To fund studies within the community that will validate techniques and generate data to underpin future applications.